sooftware/sooftware/README.md

 ## Summary
 - 🔭  I’m an AI Research Engineer at [Kakao Brain](https://www.kakaobrain.com/).
+- 👨‍🎓 B.E in School of Electronic and Communication Engineering, Kwangwoon University
 - 🌱  I always want to learn software engineering skills.
 - 👨🏼‍💻  Skilled in speech recognition, speech synthesis, and natural language processing.
 - 📚  I major in Electronic and Communication Engineering and minor in Data Science.